foundriesio/docs/source/tutorials/working-with-tags/tagging-specific-version.rst

                | |  | |
                |_|  |_|

-In a maximum of 2 minutes, your device should receive an update.
+Within a few minutes, your device should receive an update.

-On your device, test the container again by running the following command:
+On your device, test the container:

 .. prompt:: bash device:~$, auto

     device:~$ wget -qO- 127.0.0.1:8080

-**Example Output**:

 .. prompt:: text